 Punishment Beyond DUI, DWI and APC

-As outlined above, there are two types of charges that carry stiffer penalties than a run-of-the-mill DUI in the state of Oklahoma.
-They are DUI Drugs and Aggravated DUI, and even if this is your first, you can expect heightened consequences.
+As outlined above, there are charges that carry stiffer penalties than a run-of-the-mill DUI in the state of Oklahoma.
+If charged with Aggravated DUI, and even if this is your first, you can expect heightened consequences.

 Aggravated DUI Punishment: Stemming from a BAC test of above .15, Aggravated DUI carries with it an even harsher set of penalties.
 These can include required 28-day inpatient alcohol treatment with one year of probationary aftercare following your release.
 You will also be required to install an IID in your vehicle, complete 480 hours of community service and submit to period testing and monitoring.

 At the Edge Law Firm, we walk into every hearing and every meeting better prepared than the prosecution, and thus better equipped to win.
 Time and time again we’ve seen how the attorney who has planned ahead, who has anticipated every obstacle, who has turned over every stone, and who has a better grasp on the facts wins more often.

 To us, there is no DUI case that cannot be won.
 It seems like a bold statement, but it’s one that we’ve backed up with a tenacious commitment and our exhaustive preparation time and time again.
 We get charges dropped, or at least reduced, because we put in the work the other side can’t.